tellspec-rafael/microservices/README.md

 ### Worker ###

-The worker connects to a router and is always waiting for requests, its has a internal router to distribute the work by his worker threads.
-If only one worker process is preferred the router can then be removed making a direct communication between the clients and that one worker.
+The worker connects to a router and is always waiting for requests, its has a internal router to distribute the work by his threads.
+If only one worker process is preferred the router can then be removed making a direct communication between the clients and the worker.

 ### Logger ###
 The logger container work as a log sink, it pulls the logs from the workers and write to a log file.